 Major Description

-Chemistry majors typically continue their studies in a doctoral program, medical school, or other advanced education programs, though many students have gone on to pursue diverse career opportunities in fields such as scientific research, chemical engineering, pharmaceuticals, materials science, environmental studies, patent examination, technical writing, forensic science, and education.
+Graduates of the Chemistry major often pursue advanced studies in doctoral or medical programs.
+Others go on to successful careers in fields such as scientific research, chemical engineering, pharmaceuticals, materials science, environmental science, patent law, technical writing, forensic science, and education.

 Admission to the Major

-To declare the chemistry major students must have earned a grade of C or better in all 100- and 200-level chemistry courses completed at the time of declaration.
+To declare the chemistry major, students must have earned a grade of C or higher in all 100- and 200-level chemistry courses completed prior to declaration.

 Major Requirements